IJSComplexMatter/cddm/doc/quickstart.rst

    >>> from cddm.multitau import iacorr_multi
    >>> data, bg, var = iacorr_multi(fft, count = 1024)

-The output of the :func:`.multitau.iacorr_multi`, by default, returns a data tuple with a structure that will be defined shortly, and two additional arrays (mean pixel value array and pixel variance) that are needed for normalization.
+The output of the :func:`.multitau.iacorr_multi`, by default, returns a data tuple with a structure that will be defined shortly, and two additional arrays (mean pixel value array and pixel variance array) that are needed for normalization.
 First, let us inspect the data using :class:`.viewer.MultitauViewer`

 .. doctest::